exultrochester/exultrochester.org/get-involved.md

 * [Why Attend the Conference?
 (2017)](/assets/2017-Exult-Invitation.pdf)
 * [Men Need to be Strong Spiritual Bastions in the Family](http://www.ncregister.com/blog/philip-kosloski/men-need-to-be-strong-spiritual-bastions-in-the-family)

-Contact Scott Whitcomb <stwmrw@yahoo.com> today and represent your parish!
+Contact us at <ExultRochester@gmail.com> today and represent your parish!

 ## Sponsors